whitegunrose/TShirt-Company-Price-Calculator/README.md

 ## How to Install and Execute
  - Download (finalProject.cpp) and (functions.cpp)
+ - For ease of use, group both files into a new folder.
+Will help with next steps
  - Once downloaded and open, run the following commands in your command prompt/terminal:

 <br>